-Tactics & Strategy: The "Letter to a Stranger"
+Tactics & Strategy: The "Letter to the Stranger"

 NOTE: This is the original "Letter to the Stranger," written by Janie Bowman and Peter Wright that was posted on the CompuServe ADD Forum.
 Later, this article and other memorabilia from the ADD Forum, including the book, Think Fast!
 The ADD Experience, was permanently archived at the Smithsonian Institute.